zjrohrbach/markdown-wkshts/Honors-Agenda.md

-Mon, Apr 5 / Tue, Apr 6
+Wed, Apr 7 - Mon, Apr 12
 ==================

 Agenda
 ---------
 **Objective:** Apply the physics you've learned this year to solve  a problem

-1. New Seats!
+1. Listen to projects (see [Presentation Schedule][sched])
-2. Reminders about the Project and the [Presentation Schedule][sched]
+2. Complete the notetaker.
-3. Do the [Loop Lab][lab]

-**If absent,** please send me a message so we can figure out a way to make up the lab.
+**If absent:** If today was not your presentation day, you have nothing to make up.
+If it was, please message me so we can schedule a time to make it up.

 <!--
 **If absent**: Please join us on Zoom